wp-plugins/transparent-image-watermark-plugin/readme.txt

 = Plugin doesn't work ... =

 Please specify as much information as you can to help me debug the problem.
 Check in your error.log if you can.
+Please send screenshots as well as a detailed description of the problem.

 = Error message says that I don't have GD extension installed =